Italy pips US men to relay gold in swimming worlds finale

 AP Sports Writer

-The American women clinched the Unites States’ record 45th medal of the week by winning their 4×100 medley final.
+The American women clinched the Unites States’ record 45th medal of the week by winning their 4×100 medley final on Saturday.
 Regan Smith, Lilly King, Torri Huske and Claire Curzan were 0.47 seconds ahead of Australia and 1.23 ahead of Canada.

+“Yeah, I’m pretty tired,” Huske said after her sixth medal in a busy week.

 Canadian swimmers finished with 11 medals for their most successful worlds.

-Veteran Gregorio Paltrinieri also won a thrilling men’s 1,500 freestyle on Saturday, as Italy ended the week’s swimming events with five golds.
+Veteran Gregorio Paltrinieri also won a thrilling men’s 1,500 freestyle, as Italy ended the swimming worlds with five golds.

 Paltrinieri was well under world record pace as he built a huge lead over his rivals before eventually finishing in a championship record 14 minutes, 32.80 seconds.